annayqho/TheCannon/_sources/getting_started.txt

 The most difficult part of using *The Cannon* is getting your data into the right format.
-So, you jump into using the code, make sure you understand the input requirements:
+So, before you jump into using the code, make sure you understand the input requirements: